The short version

 How I think

 I am naturally cross-domain.
-I move between electronics, software, geopolitics, philosophy, and economics without feeling like I am changing subjects, because to me they are all the same subject seen from different angles.
+I move between economics, software, geopolitics, philosophy, and history without feeling like I am changing subjects, because to me they are all the same subject seen from different angles.
 A conversation about the US national debt leads me to think about Fermi’s paradox.
 A discussion about Collapse OS makes me reconsider what we mean by infrastructure.
 A translation problem illuminates a cybersecurity vulnerability.

 This website exists because I believe that kind of thinking, the kind that connects rather than specializes, is increasingly valuable in a world where AI handles the routine and humans are needed for judgment, integration, and sense-making.